Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Basil is also considered an important medicinal herb.
 It is used as an anti-depressant.
 Basil tea makes a warming tonic that helps fight depression.
-This beneficial action may be due to the fact that the herb stimulates the adrenal cortex (located on top of the kidneys, it secretes a hormone which regulates the stress response).
+This beneficial action may be due to the fact that the herb stimulates the adrenal cortex (which regulates the stress response).
 Many people consider basil to be spiritually uplifting.
 It is useful for grounding a person that tends to be flighty or nervous.
 Basil can help improve memory and is good for jet lag.

 Basil is antiseptic and soothes itching.
 Leaves can be rubbed directly onto insect bites.
 The juice also acts as an insect repellant.